Fall TV's Biggest Time Slot Battles: Comedies, Dramas & Reality Face Off

 To close out the night at 10 p.m., the established medical drama on NBC goes up against one of the newer Wolf offerings on CBS.
 But it could be David E. Kelley's new thriller, Big Sky, that draws people in as one of the few new shows joining the fall lineup.

 A One Chicago offering is always likely to keep people tuning in, especially if there's a crossover happening.
 But people also love watching and guessing which celebrities are competing in a season of The Masked Singer.
-And there's always the possibility that people want to see what's happening over on Survivor and what may be different as a result of real-world events and safety protocols.
+And there's always the possibility that people want to see what's happening over on The Amazing Race after the delay.
 Or could Patrick Dempsey back on U.S. television in the CW's acquired Devils be of interest to some at 8 p.m.?

 Young Sheldon vs. Superstore vs. Station 19 vs. Supernatural